ngambip/Diabetes_factors_2024/README.md

 # Findings

-   (i) BMI Age Analysis: Highlighted obesity trends across different age groups, emphasizing the need for age-specific health interventions.
-While all age groups recorded               over 100 obese patients, the age groups 40-49 and 80-89 had the highest numbers.
+   (i) BMI Age Analysis: Highlight obesity trends, emphasizing age-specific interventions.
+Age groups 40-49 and 80-89 had the highest obesity numbers, with all groups                   having over 100 obese patients.

   (ii) BMI Education Analysis: Identified higher obesity rates among individuals with Bachelor's degrees.
 This group constitutes at least 39% of the population and has a             significant number of individuals with average BMI above the recommended levels.